All coverage

 There are many science-policy bodies in the field of chemicals and wastes, as outlined in the scope and function documents for the meeting.
 Several science-policy bodies are linked to existing chemicals and waste treaties, and, as a result, tend to have narrower mandates, such as screening chemicals to determine if are persistent organic pollutants (POPs) and should be listed in the Stockholm Convention on POPs.
 These bodies have provided valuable advice and helped advance knowledge and bring together scientists worldwide, often to work on discrete questions.
 The new science-policy panel is to complement, but not duplicate, the work of these many bodies while providing a broader overview of scientific knowledge.

-OEWG 1-2 will focus on the new panel’s scope and functions, which both raise challenging questions.
+OEWG 1-2 focused on the new panel’s scope and functions, which both raise challenging questions.
 The scope could be enormous: there are hundreds of thousands of chemicals in products on the market, hundreds of waste streams, and even more pollutants.
-Participants will discuss how to define the panel’s scope in a way that complements existing bodies and responds to global and national scientific and policy concerns.
-They will also have to contend with uncertainty, as there are many chemicals for which public data is lacking.
+Participants discussed how to define the panel’s scope in a way that complements existing bodies and responds to global and national scientific and policy concerns.
+They also had to contend with uncertainty, as there are many chemicals for which public data is lacking.

 Science-policy bodies can serve many functions, from awareness raising and capacity building to providing policy-relevant advice and identifying emerging issues.
 Awareness raising is a crucial function many hope the new panel can take on, to help bring pollution-related issues on par with climate change and biodiversity.